acro5piano/graph-orm/README.md

 ### Framework agnostic

-GraphORM is ORM.
-ORM dones't touch HTTP layer, meaning users can use their favorite technologcy.
+GraphORM is an ORM.
+ORM dones't touch HTTP layer.
+You can use your favorite technologies.

+### Based on Knex

+GraphORM focues on quering and ACL, so delegate other staff to Knex.
+Less is more.
+You can even mix GraphORM with other ORMs like Objection.js, mikro-orm, and so on.

 # Spec